paulhauner/prophessor/README.md

 _Requires Arcanist and access to the Phabricator database_

+**Before running this command you should already have run `enroll` for your markers and run `create-marker-groups` so the differential revisions can have the correct view policies**

 Import all git diff files with `.diff` extension from the `<directory of diffs>` directory and perform the following actions for each file:

 - Create a Differential